Quotes from The Simpsons

 Marge: It's my dream.

-Gordon Ramsey: Not anymore it's not.
+Gordon Ramsay: Not anymore it’s not.

 Homer: Actually I've come around on hipsters.
 It takes a lot of guts to all wear the same hat.